tizzo/foscam-viewer/README.md

 ## Compatibility

+### Known Issues

+Streaming mjpgs do not seem to work on mobile Chrome for iOS at present.
+Mobile Safari has been tested and at the time of writing currently works, but according to the Internet apple has broken or disabled it in the past.

+### Cameras

 This app has only been tested with the [FI8910W](http://foscam.us/products/foscam-fi8910w-wireless-ip-camera.html) model but will likely work with most foscam models that expose video via [MJPEG](http://en.wikipedia.org/wiki/Motion_JPEG).
 This would likely not include newer HD models that stream H264, though pull requests to add that are most welcome.

 ## Installing and Running